-WCVA is working with members and a range of partners over the coming months to develop proposals on developing more resilient communities.
+WCVA has been working with members and a range of partners to develop proposals on developing more resilient communities.
 Within this, we’re particularly interested in what needs to happen to achieve more empowered communities.
-We will share these proposals with our members and Welsh Government in the autumn.
+We have shared these proposals with Welsh Government in the form of a paper from the third sector.

-We are working with a range of third sector networks in Wales to
+We have worked with a range of third sector networks in Wales to

 stimulate discussion within the sector.
 These include